What do I mean—organizing your brain, deep-pressure receptors? What does this have to do with ADHD and sleep? I can explain.

 Not All Mattress Toppers Created Equally

 The old memory foam toppers tended to contain heat, making for uncomfortable sleep.
 And, I must say, this Sleep Comfort bed is hotter than regular beds.
 But this Novoform foam is allegedly designed to be cooler.
+I still find it warm but maybe newer versions are better.

 The first morning, I did awaken early due to being too hot.
 But the next night, I simply slept with a lighter blanket—trading the “pressure” from above with one from below—and was fine.
 That’s the 10-hour sleep night.
 Felt like I was back in high school!